 The CoM Undergraduate program has a process in place to solicit anonymous feedback from students on a regular basis for the improvement of courses.
-To provide anonymous feedback that is non-urgent which you feel will improve a course, please provide feedback as requested through the course evaluations, which you will receive via One45.
-You also have the option of contacting your Module, Course or Rotation Director directly via email to provide constructive suggestions for improvement.
+To provide anonymous feedback that is non-urgent which will improve a course, please provide feedback as requested through the course evaluations, which will be sent via One45.
+Students also have the option of contacting the Module, Course or Rotation Director directly via email to provide constructive suggestions for improvement.